 The Angolan capital of Luanda is perhaps not as affordable as you might think.
-Just a few years ago, Luanda’s cost of living ranked alongside or even above that of global economic giants such as Singapore and Tokyo.
+Just a few years ago, the cost of living in Luanda ranked alongside or above that of global economic giants such as Singapore and Tokyo.

 Fortunately, that’s no longer the case.
-The 2024 Mercer Cost of Living City Ranking ranks Luanda as the 158th most expensive city to live in out of the 226 cities surveyed.
+The 2024 Mercer Cost of Living City Ranking places Luanda as the 158th most expensive city to live in out of the 226 cities surveyed.

 Your highest expenses will likely be accommodation and private schooling.
-Luckily, if you are moving to Angola for work, these costs are often either partially or fully subsidised by your employer.
+Luckily, if you are moving to Angola for work, your employer often partially or fully subsidises these costs.
 Without such an arrangement, you should budget carefully to ensure you can afford these essentials.

 Cost of accommodation in Angola